Hyundai Verna Summary

 Hyundai Verna Highlights

-The Hyundai Verna competes in a segment which is full of very worthy competitors with the Honda City and the Maruti Ciaz doing significant sales numbers and still finding favour with buyers.
+The Hyundai Verna competes in a segment that is full of very worthy competitors with the Honda City and the Maruti Ciaz doing significant sales numbers and still finding favour with buyers.
 So, the Verna has its task cut out.
-And it begins its fight with a brand-new design language which it shares with its bigger brother, the Elantra.
-So, you get the clean lines of the design, along with the large cascade grille at the front, which is the latest design highlight for the brand.
+Apart from the usual tweaks inside and out, the 2020 Verna gets a new face, and is now a ‘connected car’.

-The large 16-inch wheels lend the Hyundai Verna good road presence and the LED tail lamps are the standout items on the rear end of the car.
-And of particular interest are a couple of new shades on the Hyundai Verna new model, with the Fiery Red and the Flame Orange hues being standouts.
-It’s good to see a manufacturer take the gamble and offer some interesting colours rather than the standard White, Silver and Beige colour palette.
-The Hyundai Verna ground clearance figure stands at 165mm.
-The tyres which come fitted to the Hyundai Verna are 185/65 R15s or 185/65 R16s (on higher variants).
-The lowest E and EX variants get steel wheels instead of alloys.
+The new dual-tone 16-inch wheels lend the Hyundai Verna good road presence and the LED tail lamps are the standout items on the rear end of the car.
+And of particular interest are a couple of new shades on the Hyundai Verna new model, with the Fiery Red and the Starry Night hues being standouts.

-The interiors on the Hyundai Verna are completely new and share the basic layout with other Hyundai products.
-It features a standard 7-inch touchscreen that works really well and is quite sensitive to inputs, as well as featuring decent resolution.
+The interiors on the Hyundai Verna are slightly revamped and share the basic layout with the pre-facelift model.
+It features a standard 8-inch touchscreen that works really well and is quite sensitive to inputs, as well as featuring decent resolution.
 It also features Android Auto, Apple CarPlay and MirrorLink as standard, as well as navigation.
 With an Arkamys sound system, the audio quality on the Verna is also quite good.
-On the whole, the aggressive-set Hyundai Verna on-road price comes across as a boon for the extensive number of features on offer.
+On the whole, the aggressive-set Hyundai Verna on-road price comes across as a boon given the extensive number of features on offer.